 In the US, we use Uber and Lyft frequently.
 It makes getting around a city or to / from the airport very simple.

 In other countries, we sometimes take cabs.
 Often, it’s the easiest, though not the cheapest, way to get where you want to go.

 Travel by Foot

 Really want to save?
 Travel by foot, combined with camping, is one of the cheapest things you can do with your time.
 Once your gear is purchased, all you actually have to buy is food and the occasional shower.
 You can travel indefinitely by foot for as long as you can figure out keeping yourself fed.

 When travel by foot in the city is an option, we usually take it within reason.
 Cabs / Ubers will add up.

 Curious?
 Hiking the Appalachian Trail cost us $3000 each and took almost 6 months.
 The Pacific Crest Trail cost us about $4500 each and took 5 months to hike.
 (Neither of these includes gear.)

 Research, Planning, and Thinking Ahead

-If you follow our Instagram or Facebook Page, you might think all of our trips happen on a whim, but in reality, hundreds of hours of research go into every trip.
+If you follow our Instagram, you might think all of our trips happen on a whim, but in reality, hundreds of hours of research go into every trip.
 As previously mentioned, I didn’t wake up one day knowing how to do all of this.
 It happened gradually as I researched and then put what I learned into practice.